 From advanced contamination detection to quality parameters

 The main challenge was to choose the most suitable vision technology for each of their equipment to capture and process the images online.

 Hyperspectral imaging allowed them to perform the most complex contamination detection outside the visible light spectrum.
 Like melted grease in the heat-sealed area of packages, it goes undetected by the human eye and other inspection technologies.

-An added benefit was that they could classify different quality parameters from the food products with hyperspectral imaging.
+With hyperspectral imaging, they could also classify different quality parameters from the food products.

-The capture of hyperspectral images and the compose of chemical images requires a high load of computation.
-Moreover, integrating all that software in a robust machine that needs to work three shifts per day in a harsh environment was a challenge that required much hard work.
+The capture of hyperspectral images and the compose of chemical images require a high load of computation.
+Moreover, integrating all that software into a robust machine that needs to work three shifts per day in a harsh environment was a challenge that required much hard work.

 Both the use and the configuration of Specim cameras are simple in everyday life.
 They have the advantage of usability of a conventional camera despite being cameras with specific technology.
 The tricky part comes later, after the image capturing; the most challenging part is processing the images, associating the different spectral signatures, and obtaining the images in different tones according to the chemical composition.